 - ‘Case Examples’: short summaries of empirical examples relating to the chapter themes

 - Visually distinct boxes with bullet points, key words and phrases focusing on the context

 - Questions suitable for private or seminar study

 - Suggested class exercises for instructors to use

-- Suggested readings and further readings/online resources at end of each chapter
+- Suggested readings and further readings/online resources at the end of each chapter

-Following a review and critique of early sociology of religion, the book engages with more contemporary issues, such as dissolving the secular/sacred binary and paying close attention to issues of epistemology, negotiations, marginalities, feminisms, identities, power, nuances, globalisation, (post) (multiple) modernity (ies), emotion, structuration, reflexivity, intersectionality and urbanisation.
-This book is essential reading for undergraduate and postgraduate students exploring the sociology of religion, religion and society, religious studies, theology, globalisation, and human geography.
+Following a review and critique of early sociology of religion, the book engages with more contemporary issues, such as dissolving the secular/sacred binary and paying close attention to issues of epistemology, negotiations, marginalities, feminisms, identities, power, nuances, globalization, (post) (multiple) modernity (ies), emotion, structuration, reflexivity, intersectionality and urbanization.
+This book is essential reading for undergraduate and postgraduate students exploring the sociology of religion, religion and society, religious studies, theology, globalization and human geography.

 Table of Contents

 2. How do we Know What we Know?

 3. The Contemporary Religious Landscape: Retreat, Reinvention and Resurgence